orenbenkiki/dynamake/README.rst

 Python
 ......

-DynaMake was initially created to address the needs to automating scientific computation pipelines (specifically in bio-informatics, specifically in single-cell RNA sequencing, not that it matters).
+DynaMake was initially created to address the needs of automating scientific computation pipelines (specifically in bio-informatics, specifically in single-cell RNA sequencing, not that it matters).
 However, it is a general-purpose build tool, which may be useful for a wide range of users.